Stock Return Calculator

 What this tool does

-Total stock return combines capital gains with reinvested dividends across your holding period.
-This calculator shows the total return amount and annualised return rate (IRR) based on your initial share price, final share price, total dividends received per share, number of shares held, and how long you held them.
+Total stock return combines capital gains with the dividends received across your holding period.
+This calculator shows the total return amount and annualised total return rate based on your initial share price, final share price, total dividends received per share, number of shares held, and how long you held them.
 The result represents the overall profit or loss in your currency terms, plus the compound annual growth rate.
 The calculation is primarily driven by the change in share price and the dividend income collected.
 This tool models a straightforward buy-and-hold scenario and does not account for trading costs, taxes, or timing variations in dividend payments.
 The output is for educational illustration of how these inputs interact to shape total returns.

 Enter Values